 Why he’s a prospect: Perez combines impressive athletic ability with a strong work ethic and old-school boxing technique.
 He had a solid amateur career highlighted by two California state Golden Gloves titles and a gold medal at the 2004 Ringside world championships (men‘s senior open 132-pound division).
 He has developed into a versatile young pro who is as comfortable slipping shots and counter punching from a distance as he is pressure fighting and attacking the body in close.
-He’s defeated fellow prospects (Williams, Juan Santiago and David Rodela) and experienced pro Gilberto Sanchez Leon (29-6-2) in his last four bouts.
+He’s defeated fellow prospects (Williams, Juan Santiago and David Rodela) in his last three bouts.

 Why he’s a suspect: At times Perez focuses too much on defense, allowing himself to be out hustled (as he was in the two draws on his record).
-Other times he forgoes his excellent jab and defensive prowess to stand and trade with opponents, which made for difficult fights with harder punchers (Williams) and bigger men (Rodela).
+Other times he forgoes his excellent jab and defensive prowess to stand and trade with opponents, which made for difficult fights with harder punchers like Williams and bigger men like Rodela.
 At 5-foot-6, he is almost always at a height disadvantage.
 Lacks one-punch power.

 June 11 Geronimo Rosario KO 1